nick-roberson/fastapi-gen/README.md

 </p>

 **NOTE:**
-- This project is still in active development and is not yet intended for production use.
-However, it does work well for general cases as well as for POCs.
+- This project is actively under development and not yet intended for production usage, although it functions well for general use cases and POCs.
-- The templates for services that get set up are solid, but the generated code is not yet perfect.
-There are still some issues that need to be fixed.
+- While the service templates are robust, the generated code is still being refined, and there are ongoing improvements.

 # Table of Contents